AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 **Fully Sharded Data Parallel Multi-GPU Training**

-If the model does not fit on a single GPU, you can also use `fully sharded data parallel <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`_ training.
-Note that the lens is still trained using DDP, only the model is sharded.
+If the transformer model does not fit on a single GPU, you can also use `fully sharded data parallel <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`_ training.
+Note that the lens is still trained using DDP, only the transformer itself is sharded.
 To enable this, you can pass the `--fsdp` flag.

 .. code-block:: console